A list of G rated movies on Disney Plus that includes classic animated films, life action, Pixar, and movies that are G but should be PG.

-This is a beautiful musical about a nun named Maria that becomes the nanny to a prominent naval officer’s children.
+This is a beautiful musical about a nun named Maria who becomes the nanny to a prominent naval officer’s children.
 The story takes place directly before World War II.
 There is a frightening sequence where the family must flee the country to escape a Nazi invasion.

 Bedknobs and Broomsticks

 A musical starring the legendary Angela Lansbury.
 She plays a witch that uses her magic to foil the Nazis invasion of Britain.
-She and three refugee children use an enchanted bed to fly, explore magical lands and stop the Germans.
+She and three refugee children use an enchanted bed to fly, explore magical lands, and stop the Germans.